 In addition, uncrowded roads, rural America and space to be the individual you are.
 If you like these characteristics, this neighborhood may fit you.
 With just 32 residents per square mile, Taos Pueblo / El Prado is less crowded than 92.4% of all U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Taos Pueblo / El Prado neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Taos Pueblo / El Prado neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Taos Pueblo / El Prado neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 29.1% of this neighborhood's residents have Native American ancestry.